blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`d_token_t *`](#d-token-t)

 #### d_get_or

 ```c
 d_token_t* d_get_or(d_token_t *item, const uint16_t key1, const uint16_t key2);
 ```

-returns the token with the given propertyname or if not found, tries the other.
+Returns the token with the given property name or if not found, tries the other.

-(only if item is a object)
+Only if item is an object.

 arguments:
 ```eval_rst